Drew Dilkens: Policing and public safety

 As a city councillor, Dilkens attracted media attention and criticism by proposing "no panhandling" zones, describing panhandlers as "accosting, annoying, and interfering."
 Local charity and social workers criticized the move as "dehumanizing" and failing to address or understand poverty.
 Dilkens defended his position, claiming that panhandling makes residents and families uncomfortable and stating that it is "incumbent upon us" to create a safe and welcoming environment downtown.

 Following the retirement of Al Frederick in 2019, Pam Mizuno was named as Windsor's first female police chief.
 The Windsor Police Services Board, which Dilkens is chair of, made the decision to appoint her.

-In 2019, Dilkens was asked by local reporters his stance on an unsanctioned overdose prevention site, which had been set up to help combat the opioid epidemic.
-In response, Dilkens, who strongly opposed the site, said "It's not even worth it" to comment on it.
-In 2022, Dilkens voted against a drug consumption and treatment site, breaking a tie between the 10 city councillors.
-Dilkens cited concern over the location and the impact the site would have on neighbouring businesses.

 In 2019, Dilkens and City Council approved the purchase of 20 surveillance cameras for Downtown Windsor to monitor events in real-time and to help make modifications to traffic flow as needed.
 In 2020, Dilkens and City Council approved the installation of 10 new red light cameras.
 The cameras were installed and made operational in 2021.

 On February 6, 2022, a group of freedom convoy protestors arrived on Huron Church Road and created a blockade.
 This posed a major risk to the national economy, since the main access point to the Ambassador Bridge, which carries up to $450-million in trade with the United States every day, was choked off by the protestors.
 The protests were called for an end to vaccine mandates and COVID-19 restrictions.
 Windsor's Chief of Police, Pam Mizuno, asked the federal and provincial governments to assist in providing additional police officers and equipment to handle the situation.
 On February 10, Dilkens sought a court injunction to remove the protestors, which was granted on February 11, giving police additional capabilities to arrest and remove protestors.
 To support the ongoing police response to the blockade, Dilkens declared a state of emergency on February 14, which lasted 10 days.
 The response to the blockade cost the City of Windsor $5.6-million.
 Dilkens has been pressuring the federal and provincial governments to compensate the City of Windsor for these costs, saying that "It just shouldn't fall on the backs of the taxpayers of the City of Windsor."

 On August 10, 2022, Dilkens was appointed by the Ontario government to serve as the chair of the Housing Supply Action Plan Implementation Team.
 The team is tasked with advising the government on ways to address homelessness and housing affordability in Ontario.